giantswarm/inago/docs/k8s.md

 # Kubernetes

 With Inago you can easily deploy Kubernetes on a CoreOS cluster.
-The [example folder](https://github.com/giantswarm/inago/tree/master/example) contains a simple [k8s example](https://github.com/giantswarm/inago/tree/master/example/k8s).
+The [examples folder](https://github.com/giantswarm/inago/tree/master/examples) contains a simple [k8s example](https://github.com/giantswarm/inago/tree/master/examples/k8s).
 The Kubernetes deployment is split into two groups: `k8s-master` and `k8s-node`.

 ## Note